heyitsguay/heyitsguay.github.io/_posts/2022/Video Segmentation Part 1/2022-10-02-Video-Segmentation-Part-1-Training-Data.markdown

 For a more complete introduction to problems in computer vision in general, check out [this blog post](https://blog.superannotate.com/introduction-to-computer-vision/) put out by SuperAnnotate, a data labeling company.
 For an introduction to semantic segmentation and the similarities and differences with _instance segmentation_, check out [this blog post](https://blog.superannotate.com/guide-to-semantic-segmentation/) by the same people.

+#### Data labeling

+What is the practical upshot of all this background material?
+Creating a successful computer vision algorithm via supervised learning requires a good model and great labeled data, with the highest accuracy possible and the more volume the better.
+For image segmentation this can be challenging, as manually creating accurate object masks (like I did for the previous figure) using a tool like Photoshop or GIMP is time-consuming.
+For video segmentation, this challenge is greatly magnified by the need to update masks as objects move and change within a field of view.

 ## Recording Video

-_Neural networks are brittle_.
+Neural networks are brittle.
 For computer vision tasks, inputs that are very different from the data a neural network was trained on may drop performance to a greater degree than a human would intuit.
 Tautologically, our visual systems get exposed to all the different sorts of environments that humans care about, while our machine learning algorithm will only get trained on a comparatively-tiny set of video data.
 Success therefore depends on aligning our distribution of training data with project goals.

 To keep it concrete: I want a cat segmenter.
 I want a cat segmenter, running on a Vision Shield, that I can use attached to a little robot mouse as it scurries around my apartment.
 This means I want to collect data from all the different locations and conditions that such a device is likely to experience in my apartment.
 I need to record:
 - _Diverse footage of the cats_, at different distances and angles and locations throughout the house.
 But _also diverse footage without cats_, if I want to keep my false positive rate low.